-All Spring 2018 new students must come to the IEI on Tuesday, January 16, 2018 to register.
+All Summer 2018 new students must come to the IEI on Monday, June 4, 2018 to register.
 Check your email for your assigned time.

 The Intensive English Institute is located at 616 East Green Street in Suite 210.
 The entrance is between Subway & McDonald’s, through the door with the “Kaplan” sign, second floor, Suite 210.
 The nearest intersection is Green and Wright Street or Green and Sixth Street.

 When you arrive at the IEI for the first time, please bring the following:

 - Your I-20 that the IEI issued to you.

 - The completed Immunization History Form that was sent to you via email.

 During Registration, the following will happen: